heidi-e/Index-builder/README.md

 - File Storage/Locations:

   - None of our datasets are in our repo for the sake of saving storage and time.
 Instead, we stored our indexed one in a pickle file for use in the experiments.
   - Our pickle files are also not in the repo for similar reason.
-The path to the root folder of the dataset is currently a variable in `assign_01.py`.
-You should convert this to a command line argument that can be passed in when running the program.
+We decided to store our dataset locally on our device for easy access.
+However, you can convert this to a command line argument that can be passed in when running the program if you decide.
     - For example: `-d` or `--dataset`
   - We also pickled our indexes, so we have  a separate command line argument for the path to the pickle files.
     - For example: `-p` or `--pickle`